I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/pcivirt/nc-pcivirt-sriov_query_probed_bars_2.md

 The PF driver registers its implementation by setting the <b>QueryProbedBars_2</b> member of the <a href="https://msdn.microsoft.com/46c9fa94-283c-481e-9fb1-2ed63df00386">SRIOV_DEVICE_INTERFACE_STANDARD_2</a>, configuring a <a href="..\wdfqueryinterface\ns-wdfqueryinterface-_wdf_query_interface_config.md">WDF_QUERY_INTERFACE_CONFIG</a> structure, and calling <a href="..\wdfqueryinterface\nf-wdfqueryinterface-wdfdeviceaddqueryinterface.md">WdfDeviceAddQueryInterface</a>.

 This callback is invoked by the virtualization stack (non-privileged) when it wants to find out the VF’s base address register values after the registers are written with the value (-1).
 This process is conventional when setting up a PCI device, and the result allows the PCI driver to know the amount of address space that would be decoded by the device after it is enabled.
 When a non-privileged VM writes to the VF’s BARs, the privileged VM can stop functioning.
-Therefore, this routine requires the need for writing to the BARs.</p>
+Therefore, this routine requires the need for writing to the BARs.

 ## Requirements
 | &nbsp; | &nbsp; |